mcdeezj/ds-skill-assess/README.md

 ## About My Submission: `Rebekah McNichol`
 I was rather off my feet with this one.
 I had brushed up on Pandas and then saw it was R, and of course that was rustier.
 I am also less experienced with GitHub having mostly played with simple branching in terminals.
+I was able to look at the SQL and find the error, but with the R code I would generally start by running code to see what errors were popping up.
+I have not had a great deal of working with others code.
+A step I have anxious to test, due to lack of experience. but generally running code gives me an idea of what might be broken, either typographically or syntatically.